mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 toc: true
 ---

-[WIP Post - 12/31/22] HNSW, which stands for "hierarchical navigable small world" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.
+[WIP Post - 01/15/23] HNSW, which stands for "Hierarchical Navigable Small World" (graphs), is one of the first data structures for which I read not just its paper but the trail of papers backward in time until I arrived at one with a name I already knew.

 ### the structure of this tour

-If you're familiar with the "terrain," you should feel free to skip to wherever is new for you.

 I start with inverted indices to ground and contrast approximate nearest neighbors search.